-Disaster risk reduction and climate change adaptation in Koshi River Basin, Nepal
+PROJECT: Disaster risk reduction and climate change adaptation in Koshi River Basin, Nepal

 Project Reference: RSAS-0013

 Koshi River is one of the largest tributaries of the Ganges River System in South Asia.
-The objective of this research is to assess the impacts of climate change on current and future development in the Koshi River Basin, due to increased variation of extreme climate and hydrological events, and to propose adaptation measures and policy innovations for disaster risk reduction and climate change adaptations.
+The objectives of this research were to assess the impacts of climate change on current and future development in the Koshi River Basin, due to increased variation of extreme climate and hydrological events, and to propose adaptation measures and policy innovations for disaster risk reduction and climate change adaptations.
 Specific objectives include: (i) Advancing knowledge of climate related stressors on hydro-meteorology of Koshi River basin, (ii) Assessment of flood risks in the context of climate change incorporating socio-economic vulnerability, (iii) Revisiting the design values of proposed infrastructures including Koshi High Dam and existing barrages and embankments, (iv) Contributing to policy formulation process and (v) Awareness building and training of new generation of researchers on advanced technology and tools

 Specific outputs include (i) calibrated models to assess the impacts of climate change including events like floods and droughts (ii) hazard vulnerability and risk maps for different types of flood events, (iii) policy recommendations at national and community levels for Disaster Risk Reduction (DRR) and Climate Change Adaptations (CCA), (iv) Capacity building of young researchers and support to five Master’s level thesis research and (v) publication of peer reviewed journal article based on the research methodology findings (vi) dissemination of the research findings through workshops and stakeholders consultations.